Slip Disc Treatment In Shah Alam

 Bulging and herniated spinal discs in the neck or lower back must be treated comprehensively with methods focusing on damaged, slipped, and torn discs.
-Slip discs are common, but the treatment you get for your slip disc must not be through the common methods of neck and back care.
+Slip discs are common, but the treatment you get for your slipped disc must not be through the common methods of neck and back care.
 The type of treatment you get must be exact and slip-disc-specific to recover fully.

-What is a Slipped (Herniated) Disc?
+What Is A Slipped (Herniated) Disc?

 There are two categories of back pain and neck pain.
 The most common type is mechanical back pain, which accounts for more than 95% of spine problems.
 The second and less common type is non-mechanical pain.

-Mechanical pain is usually affected by movements, postures, and activities.
+Mechanical pain is usually affected by movements. postures, and activities.
 The pain is often worse first thing in the morning and when getting up and about.
 It may also be worse at the end of the day, especially after sitting for extended periods.
 One of the common reasons for mechanical neck pain and back pain is a Slip-Disc.

 A slip-disc can occur in any part of your spine, from your neck to your lower back.
-The lower back is one of the more common areas for slip-discs mainly because this area absorbs the upper body's weight and impacts our physical activities throughout the day.
+The lower back is one of the more common areas for slip-discs mainly because the area absorbs the upper body’s weight and impacts our physical activities throughout the day.

-Before we talk about our Slip-Disc Treatment in Shah Alam, let’s learn about the SPINE
+Before we talk about our Slip-Disc Treatment In Shah Alam, let’s learn about the SPINE

 The spine comprises a series of bones (vertebrae) stacked onto each other.
-There are seven cervical vertebrae in the neck (C1-C7), 12 thoracic vertebrae in the upper back (T1 – T12), and five lumbar vertebrae in the lower back (L1 – L5), followed by the sacrum and the tailbone (coccyx) at the base.
+There are seven cervical vertebrae in the neck (C1-C7), 12 thoracic vertebrae in the upper back (T1-T12), and five lumbar vertebrae in the lower back (L1-L5), followed by the sacrum and the tailbone (coccyx) at the base.